Goodgiant/learning-elm/README.md

 ## Synthax

-- Variables are declared directly and can store any ~TYPE~ of value: functions, string, number, boolean, character, Int, Float
+- Variables are declared directly and can store any ~TYPE~ of value (including expressions that evaluate to a value): functions, string, number, boolean, character, Int, Float
 - functions are declared by `variableName ...parameters = functionBody`

+### Conditionals

+- if, else if, or else are written without enclosed brackets is an expression that evaluates to a value and can be stored in a variable. e.g `crazyStuff = if 4 > 3 then "Wow" else if 3 > 4 then "Sshh" else "Wamm" ` .
+Where `crazyStuff ` is a variable that represents an expression that evaluates to a String type value.

+### Expressions and Priority

+it is worthy to note that functional programming is heavily based on mathmatical principles, therefore the rules of BODMAS are applicaple.

+- There is an order to the priority of operations executed in an expression/ equation.
+- Examples of operators are `+`, `-`, `*`, `/`, `%`, `>>`, `<<`, `//` without being ordered by priority.

+### Elm Types

+I realised Elm has Types that have Types **scratches head**

 ## Basic structure for a sandboxed (standalone) styled elm application